vivekmunde/react-pub-sub/README.md

 ## subscribe(publication, subscriber)
 **Parameters**:
 - `publication`: *(Required)* Object - Publication object created using the api `createPublication`
 - `subscriber`: *(Required)* Function - A subscriber function which will be called by the publisher.
-This function will receive any argument(s) i.e. data published by the publisher.
+This function will receive the data published by the publisher.

 **Return value**: Function - A function when called then the `subscriber` is unsubscribed and no longer called by the publisher.

-> Using HOC `withSubscribe` removes the need of unsubscribe implementation, which is explained in the later section.
+> Using HOC `withSubscribe` or hook `useSubscribe` removes the need of unsubscribe implementation, which is explained in the later sections.

 ```
-import { subscribe } from 'react-pusu';
+import { subscribe } from 'pusu';
 import refreshPageDataPublication from './publications/refresh-page-data-publication';

 class DashboardCompanySatistics extends React.Component {